lekoala/bootstrap5-autocomplete/readme.md

 - If you have a really long list of options, a scrollbar will be used
 - Access instance on a given element with Autocomplete.getInstance(myEl)

+## Not using Bootstrap ?

+This class does NOT depends on Bootstrap JS.
+If you are not using Bootstrap, you can simply implement the css the way you like it :-)

 ## Demo

 https://codepen.io/lekoalabe/pen/MWXydNQ or see demo.html